craigtaub/craigtaub.dev/src/markdown-pages/4-techniques-to-improve-as-a-software-dev.md

 The result of this is that I am much happier with my behaviour and overall impact within my team but also my company.

-If you have any ideas for other techiques I would love to hear them, please email or tweet me.
+If you have any ideas for other techniques I would love to hear them, please email or tweet me.
 Thanks, Craig